b-jesch/tv_grab_file/readme.md

 <h1>tv_grab_file - A simple file grabber that grabs your EPG XML Files directly into your TVHeadend server</h1>
 <h2>Usage</h2>
-Simply open a terminal and copy the source code from here to /usr/bin.
+Simply open a terminal and execute the code below.
 Set the permissions of the downloaded file to readable and executable: chmod a+rx.
 Restart TVHeadend.

     cd /usr/bin
     sudo su